Hiking in Yosemite. EyeEm Mobile GmbH/Getty Images

 2. Thompson County Park, West Saint Paul, Minnesota

 Dining by candlelight is nice, but hiking by candlelight is pure magic.
 Each January, Thompson County Park lines its paved trails with luminaries for an evening hike.
-They also offer free hot cocoa and access to warming bonfires strategically placed around the park for pre- or post-walk snuggling.
+It also offers free hot cocoa and access to warming bonfires strategically placed around the park for pre- or post-walk snuggling.
 Even when the Trails by Candlelight event isn’t happening, the paved trails, including a lakeside loop, make the park ideal for all-ages family strolls.

-What you’ll need: Stick to the paved trails and you’ll just need warm shoes.
+What you’ll need: Stick to the paved trails, and you’ll just need warm shoes.
 Or, if there’s fresh powder, bring snow boots.
 The park also has 1.41 miles of snowshoeing trails, so pack your clawed footwear and poles if interested.

 Where to stay: Warm up fireside in a premium room at Lora Hotel in Stillwater, built in a reimagined 19th-century brewery and set on the banks of the Saint Croix River.